-Refer to Note 8 'Critical estimates and judgements' and Note 15 'Property Plant and Equipment' to the financial statements.
+Refer to Note 8 'Critical estimates and judgements' and Note 16 'Property Plant and Equipment' to the financial statements.

-At 31 December 2021, the Group had property plant and equipment (net) of Baht 669 million, which was net from the allowance for impairment of property plant and equipment of Baht 81 million.
-Property plant and equipment (net) represented 71% of the total assets in the consolidated financial statements.
+At 31 December 2022, the Group had property plant and equipment (net) of Baht 604 million, which was net from the allowance for impairment of property plant and equipment of Baht 81 million.
+Property plant and equipment (net) represented 82% of the total assets in the consolidated financial statements.

 Management considered there to be an indication of impairment of property, plant and equipment in the Group because the Toong-ka factory has been shut down since May 2016 and the Ta-Sae factory's operating yield has been low.
-Because of this management assessed the recoverable amount of property plant and equipment at the higher of value in use and fair value less cost to sell.

 Management assessed the recoverable amount based on value in use of property, plant and equipment by considering the discounted cash flow projection.
-From the assessment, management concluded that no additional impairment was required in 2021.
+From the assessment, management concluded that no additional impairment was required in 2022.